|Elliott Sound Products||Project 44|

 Figure 3 - Addition of Meters

 I suggest that a trimpot be used so you can calibrate the voltmeter (assuming that a 30V meter can be obtained), since it is unlikely that the right resistance will be available.
 Figure 2 assumes that the meter has a resistance of about 30k - if yours is substantially different you will need to adjust the values.
+A pair of ammeters is highly recommended.
+With these, you can see instantly if the current rises faster than it should, which means there is a fault in the circuit being tested.
+A variable power supply without current metering is not helpful!

 If you have to use a 1mA meter, then the scale will need to be redrawn, and the series resistor calculated.